tonykhaov/dotfiles/README.md

 ## My folder structure

-- `~/Downloads`: temporary folder where files are downloaded.
-If they are important I move them otherwise they'll just end up being deleted.
+- `/private/tmp`: temporary folder where files are first downloaded.
+If they are important I process them, rename them and move them to my iCloud `Documents` folder.
+Otherwise, they will be automatically deleted.
 - `~/Documents`: personal folder where important files are stored.